-The volcano famous for snarling thousands of flights a couple years back really isn't all that much to look at (nearby snow-draped Hekla was much more impressive), but it was nevertheless interesting to drive alongside fields just now recovering from being buried under layers of ash.
+The volcano famous for snarling thousands of flights back in 2011 really isn't all that much to look at (nearby snow-draped Hekla was much more impressive), but it's nevertheless interesting to drive alongside fields just now recovering from being buried under layers of ash.
 I was constantly amazed by just how unpredictable and moody the land under most Icelanders' feet can be.

 Plus, I never tired of hearing Icelanders say “Eyjafjallajökull.”
 After years of wondering how the hell to pronounce this strange word with far too many consonants, finally hearing it roll easily off tongues was like magic.